microsoft/qlib/docs/component/strategy.rst

 .. _strategy:

 ========================================
-Interday Strategy: Portfolio Management
+Portfolio Strategy: Portfolio Management
 ========================================
 .. currentmodule:: qlib

 Introduction
 ===================

-``Interday Strategy`` is designed to adopt different trading strategies, which means that users can adopt different algorithms to generate investment portfolios based on the prediction scores of the ``Interday Model``.
-Users can use the ``Interday Strategy`` in an automatic workflow by ``Estimator``, please refer to `Estimator: Workflow Management <estimator.html>`_.
+``Portfolio Strategy`` is designed to adopt different portfolio strategies, which means that users can adopt different algorithms to generate investment portfolios based on the prediction scores of the ``Forecast Model``.
+Users can use the ``Portfolio Strategy`` in an automatic workflow by ``Workflow`` module, please refer to `Workflow: Workflow Management <workflow.html>`_.

-Because the components in ``Qlib`` are designed in a loosely-coupled way, ``Interday Strategy`` can be used as an independent module also.
+Because the components in ``Qlib`` are designed in a loosely-coupled way, ``Portfolio Strategy`` can be used as an independent module also.

-``Qlib`` provides several implemented trading strategies.
+``Qlib`` provides several implemented portfolio strategies.
 Also, ``Qlib`` supports custom strategy, users can customize strategies according to their own needs.

 Base Class & Interface
 ======================